SM Mall of Asia: SM Skating Rink

 The mall features the Philippines' first Olympic-sized ice skating rink on the third level of the mall's main building.
 It covers an area of 1800 sqm and has a spectators area which can seat up to 200 people and accommodate up to 300 people.

-An older ice skating rink was one of the main features of the SM Mall of Asia at the time of its inauguration in 2006, which was situated at the ground level of the mall's main building.
-Its opening followed the closure of the old skating rink at the SM Megamall which was built in 1992.
-On 2015, the skating rink made a comeback and eventually opened at the SM Megamall, and during the mall's renovation works, the skating rink was temporarily moved from 2015–2017 to the open area lot between the SMX Convention Center Manila and the MOA Arena, which is currently occupied by MOA Square.
-The current skating rink, located at the 3rd floor, was opened in 2017.
+An older ice skating rink was one of the main features of the SM Mall of Asia at the time of its inauguration in 2006, which was initially situated at the ground level of the mall's main building.
+During the mall's renovation works, the skating rink was temporarily moved from 2015–2017 to the open area lot now occupied by MOA Square.
+The current skating rink, located at the 3rd floor of the mall's main building, was opened in 2017.

 Several ice skating competitions have been held at the mall's ice skating rink such as the Skate Asia 2007, the first time an international competition at that scale was held in the Philippines.
 The ice hockey competition of the 2019 Southeast Asian Games was also held at the skating rink.